gosu-lang/ragnardb-test/README.md

 5. Choose File -> Settings -> Plugins -> Install Plugin from disk..., then select the JAR you downloaded
 6. Restart IJ again.
 7. Ctrl-N to find HelloWorldTest - you should see pretty Gosu syntax highlighting.
 Right-click and run the test class.

+### Sandbox Environment creation
+To troubleshooting issues with gosu-custom-types-plugin:

+The project will use